Intelligent-Silicon/Solar-Panel-Invertors/InstantValues_20260923_1100.md

 			Number of Devices: 1

 AC Side (Solar Inverters) !
 The addition of "(Solar Inverters)" indicates the "Fleet" view.
 The absence of "(Solar Inverters)" means an individual device has been selected.
 	Grid measurements !
-These figures appear to be polled every few minutes, possibly every 5 mins, so could be considered realtime and will fluctuate as you look at them.
+These figures appear to be fluctuate every second when a device is selected, and polled every few minutes, possibly every 5 mins, in fleet view, so could be considered realtime.
 This will be more noticeable on a patchy cloudy and/or windy day.
 		Grid frequency: 49.90Hz
 			Minimum: 49.90Hz
 			Maximum: 49.90Hz